ibm-hyper-protect/linuxone-vsi-automation-samples/README.md

 allow you to create any IaaS/PaaS/SaaS in the IBM Cloud.

-Ansible will also allow you to do more actions such as installing SW on created zVSIs.
+Ansible will also allow you to do more actions such as installing SW on created LinuxONE VSI.
 Also Ansible will, in general, tolerate that you have created parts of the infrastructure manually without having to import it as in Terraform´s case.

 Therefore, in general I preffer Ansible over Terraform BUT if you are only creating